B2. Operations

 • Were either of the two numbers decomposed using addition?

-• In the examples on the board, where are the decomposition and distributive property found?
+• In the examples on the board, what number has been decomposed?
+Where has the distributive property been used?

 When choosing multiplier effects, some teams confuse the decomposition of a number as a sum with that of a number as a product.